Grotjohan-Insurance-Inc/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-deployment.md

 | HPCS API Key - The API key to be used to connect to the IBM HPCS server.
 The Service ID API Key.  | `rsC_SawDQ0GEOGSjsTXruArwQ9fC73WKv-87dVVTdf_i` |
 | HPCS Instance ID - The instance ID for your IBM HPCS server.
 Available from the Manage Instance web page on the {{site.data.keyword.cloud_notm}} portal. | `5e03d770-558d-4699-a7c6-8c98a17f5f5a` |
 | HPCS Root Key - The Key ID in the IBM HPCS server to be used for generating a KEK.
 This value is optional.
 If you do not include the root key, then KeyControl creates one in HPCS. | `121b4f6c-8147-4194-b9c4-367f33fd8555` |
 {: caption="Table 2.
-Cloud VM Set example" caption-side="top"}
+Cloud VM Set example" caption-side="bottom"}

 * Install the Policy Agent - The Entrust DataControl Policy Agent is a software module that runs on Microsoft® Windows® and Linux® operating systems, and which provides encryption of virtual disks and individual files.
 When a user attempts to access an encrypted disk, the Policy Agent queries Entrust DataControl to validate the request, and returns the information to the user if Entrust DataControl authorizes the request.
-A Policy Agent must be installed in each VM, and on each disk, to be encrypted with HTDC.
+A Policy Agent must be installed in each VM, and on each disk, to be encrypted with Entrust DataControl.

 ## Related links
 {: #htdc-hpcs-deployment-related}